Career Navigation: A Closer Look at the Applicant Tracking System

 This is a sample diagram of an applicant tracking system to illustrate what recruiters see on the backend and how applicants should be proactive.

-You may be wondering which applicant tracking system our mockup is most identical to, and the reality is: it does not matter.
+You may be wondering which ATS our mockup is most identical to, and the reality is: it does not matter.

-What is important is how each of these hypothetical candidates got ranked by the system.
+What matters is how each of these hypothetical candidates gets ranked by the system.

-To better illustrate that, we have created a sample resume for applicant Brad Osborne.
-In this sample, you will see where Brad made mistakes and where he was successful in customizing his resume for the job at stake.
+To better illustrate that, we created a sample resume for applicant Brad Osborne.
+In this sample, you will see where Osborne made mistakes and where he was successful in customizing his resume for the job at stake.

 This is a diagram of a sample resume for a candidate listed in the ATS sample above.
 The diagram illustrates why the resume got the score it did on an ATS.

 Formatting matters when it comes to an ATS.
-Although your graphic resume might have visual appeal, if an ATS can’t read it, it could get disqualified.
+Although your graphic resume may have visual appeal, if ATSs can’t read it, it could get disqualified.

 ATS software parses information based on heading keywords, but any text presented in text boxes, columns, and tables is often scrambled or omitted.
 Colored text and images can also cause the software to skip sections of information.
 Because of this, for any online submissions, the goal is a very straightforward format with strong content.